NPDebs/pre-seeds-research-101/episodes/introduction.md

 **What makes you a researcher already?**

-According to the intro, which of the following might already make you a budding researcher?
+**Which of the following might already make you a budding researcher?**

 A) Asking good questions